cjb123/Taxi-fare-prediction-time-series-problem-/Readme.md

 2. Visualised and Modeled the trend , seasonality and noise from the time series data.
 3. Used Arima models for forecating the total fares in months after June 2015.

-<b> ML Models </b>
+<b> ML Models </b> <br>
-2. Split the data sample into train and validation set using first 80% in train set and the last 205 as validation set.
+1. Split the data sample into train and validation set using first 80% in train set and the last 20% as validation set.
-1. Used various models(Linear regression , Random Forest Regression, light GBM boosting) to train the dataset and was evaluated using validation dataset.
+2. Used various models(Linear regression , Random Forest Regression, light GBM boosting) to train the dataset and was evaluated using validation dataset.
 Evaluation metric used was Root mean Squared Error(RMSE) and also calculated explained variance score(EVS)

 <b> Conclusions: </b>
 RMSE for:<br>
-<b> Linear regression </b> : RMSE = 4.08 , EVS = 0.84
+<b> Linear regression </b> : RMSE = 4.08 , EVS = 0.84<br>
-<b> Random Forest Regression </b> : RMSE = 3.94   EVS = 0.87
+<b> Random Forest Regression </b> : RMSE = 3.94   EVS = 0.87<br>

 <b> Boosting(light GBM) ,/b> : RMSE = 3.8 EVS = 0.88